 Super League: Bradford Bulls v Wakefield Wildcats preview

-Bradford Bulls coach Francis Cummins has been boosted by the return of five experienced players ahead of Sunday's vital relegation clash with Wakefield.
+Bulls coach Francis Cummins is boosted by the return of five experienced players ahead of Sunday's clash with Wakefield.

 A win for the Bulls would give them much-needed impetus going into the second-half of the First:Utility Super League campaign and to that end, Cummins is delighted to be able to recall skipper Matt Diskin, second-row Dale Ferguson, centre Matty Blythe and front-rowers Jamal Fakir and Chev Walker.

 Speaking to Sky Sports ahead of the visit of the Wildcats, the Bradford coach admitted: "We are excited about it.
 I've said it before and I will repeat, the result of this fixture is not going to determine where we finish in the league, but will contribute to it.
 We have got to focus on playing this one game just like we do every week."